cs168898/redis-clone/README.md

-# redis-clone
+# redis-clone (WORK IN PROGRESS)
-Building the Redis in-memory database to gain a deeper understanding of Redis technology
+Building the Redis in-memory database with distrubuted caching to gain a deeper understanding of Redis technology and distrubuted systems.

 ## How to start
 1. In an terminal, type ```go run .```, this will start the net/http server to listen to requests and accept commands.